POETSII/tinsel/README.md

 runnable threads from which the scheduler will select the next thread, so does not burn CPU cycles.

 The core fetches instructions from an *instruction memory* implemented using on-chip block RAM.
 The size of this memory is controlled by the synthesis-time parameter `LogInstrsPerCore`.
 All threads in a core share the same instruction memory.
+If the `SharedInstrMem` parameter is `True` then each instruction memory will be shared by up to two cores, using the dual-port feature of block RAMs.
+Otherwise, if it is `False` then each core will have its own instruction memory.
 The initial contents of the memory is specified in the FPGA bitstream and typically contains a boot loader.
-The instruction memory is not memory-mapped (i.e. not accessible via load/store instructions) but two CSRs are provided for writing instructions into the memory: `InstrAddr` and `Instr`.
+The instruction memory is not memory-mapped (i.e. not accessible via load/store instructions) but two CSRs are provided for writing instructions into the memory:
+`InstrAddr` and `Instr`.

   CSR Name    | CSR    | R/W | Function
   ----------- | ------ | --- | --------